 Chronic Kidney Disease in Cats: Stages Explained

-Quick Answer: IRIS CKD Staging
+Quick Answer: CKD Stages in Cats

 CKD is staged by creatinine and SDMA levels.
 Normal creatinine: <1.6 mg/dL.
 Treatment intensity increases with each stage.